Bovi-analytics/Hut-et-al-2021/README.md

   - SensorType: Multiple sensor observations were obtained, the type identifies which ones are usefull
   - SensorValue: Sensor value
-  - ObservationDate: Date at which the locomotion or bcs scores were observed
-  - ScoreDaysInMilk : Days in milk at which the locomotion or bcs scores were observed
-  - ScoreType : Locomotion or BCS score
-  - ScoreValue : Score value
-  - ObservationDays : Days from sensor to score observation moment

 # Models